 Empowers youth – and particularly those representing marginalized communities – to take their rightful seat at the decision making table, elect people who reflect their values, and shape legislation to better the lives of Minnesotans.
 In 2018, MYC helped make voting more accessible to young people and gave them tools to get their friends out to vote; youth turnout rose 30% and was the highest in the country.
 They are scaling this program across the state for 2020.

 UNIDOS is building power in the Latinx community in Minnesota and engaging new and young voters around immigration and educational justice.
 Unidos mobilizes people power and invests in leadership development of young Latinx people.
-In 2020 they are expanding their work from the Twin Cities into small towns and cities in Southern Minnesota with rapidly growing Latinx communities.

-A resident and constituent-driven nonprofit focused on lowering the poverty rate of refugee, immigrants, and low-skilled workers in the African and Somali community through authentic, culturally appropriate, and sustainable wealth-building programs including entrepreneurship training and youth employment.
+New American Development Center is a resident and constituent-driven nonprofit focused on lowering the poverty rate of refugee, immigrants, and low-skilled workers in the African and Somali community through authentic, culturally appropriate, and sustainable wealth-building programs including entrepreneurship training and youth employment.

 Working with constituents, public institutions, and elected officials - including members of Minnesota’s Legislature - Outfront Minnesota promotes human rights of LGBTQ Minnesotans.
 They work to shape public policy and elect officials who share their values of equity and belief in the the need for LGBTQ people and allies to vote.